changlabtw/hicmaptools/README.md

             -TAD         sum and average of contacts inside TAD region

     other parameters:
-            -ner_bin     check neighbouring bins for bait mode, (default: 10) -random      the size of the shffule sample (default: 100)
+            -ner_bin     check neighboring bins for bait mode (default: 10) -random      the size of the shuffle sample (default: 100)

 For instance: